-More than 20 percent of the U.S. population has been vaccinated against COVID-19 — one of the most hopeful signs that we may be approaching the beginning of the end of the pandemic.
-It’s been a year of lives put on hold for many.
+More than 50 percent of the U.S. population has received at least one COVID-19 vaccine — one of the most hopeful signs that we may be approaching the beginning of the end of the pandemic.
+Life had been put on hold for many.
 There’s been economic turmoil and so much loss.
 Surely, once the masks are off and life returns to some version of normal, all will be fine?

 Not so fast, says Brigham and Women’s Hospital psychologist Natalie Dattilo, PhD.
 It doesn’t surprise her that some of her patients are expressing unease about resuming their pre-pandemic lives.

 “We’ve all wanted to go back to normal for so long, but there are a lot of mixed feelings,” she said.
 “We’re creatures of habit.
 We get used to things being a certain way and any time there’s a shift, there’s some potential for anxiety or hesitancy.
 It’s totally normal.”